 LAS VEGAS — In an offseason unlike the league has ever seen, all-stars and top-tier free agents continued to take their talents to the Western Conference, adding even more landmines to an already treacherous road towards the NBA finals.

-But those transactions didn’t scare off fringe playoff teams like the Nuggets, Clippers, Pelicans, and Jazz, of of which responded with gusto to the Western Conference arms race.
+But those transactions didn’t scare off fringe playoff teams like the Nuggets, Clippers, Pelicans, and Jazz, who responded with gusto to the Western Conference arms race.

 Instead of buying time with young players or searching for that “generational” talent through the draft and trying to build for a day when the Warriors don’t rule “The Show,” (a term SI’s Ben Golliver coined for the Western Conference this upcoming season), front offices are beefing up their rosters and ensuring their organizations keep trending upward – even though roads to the second-round of the West playoffs look grim.